datatrigger/datatrigger/content/post/asymmetric_loss.md

 There is an interesting phenomenon happening between $a \approx 13$ and $a \approx 20$: the mean/median/perc.
 95 start decreasing but the overall RMSE does not degrade.
 In other words, we are actually achieving **underestimation without degrading the accuracy** of the model.

-When $a=20$, the RMSE is the same for the two losses but the prices are estimated \\$200 lower, on average.
+When $a=20$, the RMSE is the same for the two losses but the prices are estimated 200 dollars lower, on average.
 This means the linear-exponential loss allows the errors distribution to be **skewed**.
 Actually, in this case the squared-error-loss residuals are initially skewed to the right, as shown below.
 The linear-exponential loss "unskew" the residuals to the left.

 ![skewness_comparison](/res/asymmetric_loss/skewness.png)